Precautionary Boil Water Notices

 After the water system is repaired and the pressure is restored in the pipes to your home or business, the precautionary boil water notice will remain in effect for several days while bacteria tests are conducted to assure the safety of the water.
 The notice will be lifted (rescinded) only after tests confirm the water is safe to drink.

-When a small number of members are affected, the rescind notice will be delivered similar to delivery of the boil water notice.
-Otherwise, the rescind notice will be distributed via the same methods used for the initial distribution.
+When a small number of locations are affected, the rescind notice will be delivered similar to delivery of the boil water notice.
+Otherwise, the rescind notice will be distributed via the same methods used for the original distribution.

 The employees of the Tampa Water Department take great care in assuring that your water is safe to drink.
 We appreciate your cooperation with the PBWN policy, which ensures public health during water outages.